joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ... and want to keep doing!
 ### CIAM identity
-- Focus on OAuth 2, OpenID Connect
+- Primarily focused on OAuth 2, OpenID Connect, SAML
-- Design for delegated login systems incorporating multiple applications, devices, and cloud machines
+- Design for delegated login systems for multiple applications, devices, and cloud machines
-- Open source integration library (SDK) design and maintenance
+- Integration library (SDK) design and maintenance
 - Strategy and implementation of plugins and other extensibility features
 - Documentation and training for engineering teams working with these systems
 - ✏️ [Posts on this topic](/tag/digital-identity/)
 ### Product and solution architecture
+- Requirements gathering, validation, and mapping to a delivery plan
 - Proof-of-concept design and execution
 - Cross-team communication and education
-- Requirements gathering, validation, and mapping to a delivery plan
 - Collaboration with engineering teams during delivery to support implementation
 ### Partner relations, integrations, and marketplace strategy
-- Platform education and architecture help for partners
+- Platform education, architecture support, and engineering for partners
-- Product team collaboration finding extensibility points
+- Product team collaboration to add new extensibility points
-- Integration experience and guidance for customers
+- Integration experience and documentation for customers
 ### Application design, build, and maintenance
-- Focus on JavaScript/TypeScript, PHP, and Ruby languages for browser-based, web, and cloud machines
+- JavaScript/TypeScript, PHP, and Ruby languages for browser-based, web, and cloud machines
 - Code quality, review, and testing strategies
-- Internal and external API design and UX
+- Internal and external API design and user experience
 - Authentication and authorization strategy
 ### Open source and SDKs
 - SDK API and sample application design
 - Multi-platform support strategy
 - Community and backlog management
-- Code quality, clarity, and delivery
+- Code quality, clarity, and delivery for examples
 - ✏️ [Posts on this topic](/tag/open-source/)
 ### Engineering team efficiency and operations
 - Identification and mitigation of delivery bottlenecks and engineering toil